bcgov/rfc-groundwater-forecast/README.md

 [![img](https://img.shields.io/badge/Lifecycle-Experimental-339999)](https://github.com/bcgov/repomountie/blob/master/doc/lifecycle-badges.md)

-rfc-groundwater-forecast
+Groundwater Level Forecasting - River Forecast Centre
 ============================

 ### Project Status

-This project is under development.
+This project is under development and will be subject to a large amount of change.

 ### Getting Help or Reporting an Issue